Jan Ullrich: 2003 Tour and sportsmanship

 On 13 January 2003, Ullrich, along with his advisor Rudy Pevenage, joined Team Coast on a multi-million Euro deal.
 Financial problems at the team were known from the beginning of the season.
 These led to the Coast team folding in May 2003.
 Ullrich moved on to the newly founded Team Bianchi, set up from the remainders of Coast by Jacques Hanegraaf, a former cyclist at Team Telekom.

-The 2003 Tour de France was the first for many years that Ullrich had not been considered a favorite.
+The 2003 Tour de France was the first in many years that Ullrich had not been considered a favourite.
 In the first week, Ullrich became sick and almost retired.
 He lost a minute and a half on Armstrong in the Alps.
 Ullrich fought back in the time trial.
 Armstrong had trouble with the heat and lost one and a half minutes to Ullrich.
 Ullrich was within a minute of Armstrong in the classification.
 The next day, he closed the gap by another 19 seconds in the first mountain stage.
-Two days later Ullrich rode away from Armstrong on the Tourmalet but Armstrong caught up.
-Halfway into the next climb, Luz Ardiden, Armstrong's handlebar got caught in a spectator's yellow musette waving in the air and he fell.
+Two days later, Ullrich rode away from Armstrong on the Tourmalet, but Armstrong caught up.
+Halfway into the next climb, Luz Ardiden, Armstrong's handlebars got caught in a spectator's yellow musette waving in the air, and he fell.
 Ullrich waited for Armstrong to recover, returning the courteous display by Armstrong 2 years previously.
 Armstrong then caught the group and attacked shortly afterwards.

-Ullrich lost 40 seconds in the final kilometers, but the final time trial would be decisive.
+Ullrich lost 40 seconds in the final kilometres, but the final time trial would be decisive.
 In it, Ullrich crashed and saw a stage and Tour victory disappear.
 He finished second, by 71 seconds.

 For waiting on Armstrong after his fall during the stage to Luz Ardiden, the German Olympic Association (Deutsche Olympische Gesellschaft) gave Ullrich their fair-play medal.
 Commenting on Ullrich's wait for Armstrong to recover, Dan Boyle, of the Institute for International Sport said "It was an act that will live with him forever, cynics will say he lost money, but it was a highly commendable thing that he did."